-On December 30, 2022, the Company entered into an Amended Agreement of Lease, with CAMPUS 100 LLC (the "Landlord").
-Under the Amended Lease, which was accounted for as a modification of the initial lease, the Company will continue to lease 3,983 square feet of rentable area on the second floor of a building located at 100 Campus Drive in Florham Park, New Jersey, commencing on March 1, 2023 until April 30, 2029.
-The Company also has an option to extend the term of the Amended Lease for one additional 60-month period.
+On December 30, 2022, the Company entered into an Amended Agreement of Lease of the HQ Lease (Amended HQ Lease), with CAMPUS 100 LLC (the "Landlord").
+Under the Amended HQ Lease, which was accounted for as a modification of the initial lease, the Company will continue to lease 3,983 square feet of rentable area on the second floor of a building located at 100 Campus Drive in Florham Park, New Jersey, commencing on March 1, 2023 until April 30, 2029.
+The Company also has an option to extend the term of the Amended HQ Lease for one additional 60-month period.

-Under the terms of the Amended Lease, the Company's previously paid security deposit of \$75,000 will be reduced to \$23,566, and the aggregate rent due over the term of the Amended Lease is approximately \$918,000, which will be reduced to approximately \$893,000 after certain rent abatements.
+Under the terms of the Amended HQ Lease, the Company paid a security deposit of \$23,566, and the aggregate rent due over the term of the Amended Lease is approximately \$918,000, which will be reduced to approximately \$893,000 after certain rent abatements.
 The Company will also be required to pay its proportionate share of certain operating expenses and real estate taxes applicable to the leased premises.
 After rent abatements, the rent is approximately \$11,800 per month for the first year and then escalates thereafter by 2% per year for the duration of the term.
 The Company has not entered into any leases with related parties.